Sunday 29th August, 2021

 Why ulcers caused by NSAIDS are so dangerous

-Several of the reviews of NSAIDS recommend that to improves safety doctors be diligent in assessing patients receiving NSAIDS (12,13) The big problem is that while if you have a bleeding ulcer in your skin you can see the blood, but if a gastro intestinal ulcer bleeds though the blood stays inside you and is digested.
-You don’t see that you are bleeding to death.
-A doctor will only realise if you have invasive scopes or it is noticed that you are becoming anaemic.
+NSAIDS cause bleeding ulcers in your digestive tract.
+The big problem is that while if you have a bleeding ulcer in your skin you can see the blood, but if a gastro intestinal ulcer bleeds the blood stays inside you and is digested, so you do not see it.
 Often the first sign is that you are either dead or being rushed to the emergency room.
-Despite the encouragement for doctors to be vigilant the facts speak for themselves.

 Example: the UK record of NSAIDS carnage